What is DevOps?

 An introduction to DevOps in the FileMaker world

 At its core, DevOps is about making the process of building, testing, and releasing software safer, faster, and more reliable.
-It connects the development (Dev) and operations (Ops) phases into a single, automated workflow.
+The goal of DevOps is to automate as many of the phases in your software's lifecycle, from development (Dev) to operations (Ops), as possible.

 Think of it like cooking a complex dish.
 DevOps is your master recipe and a well-organized kitchen workflow.